Comparison • decision-stage intent

 For probate, collections, and investigations, exportable logs and negative-search proof can matter.

-Death verification hub →
+Death verification guide →

 If you just need to read an obituary